blakegarretson/essentials/main.md

 ### Honorable Mentions

 - [uFocus](https://desairem.com/wordpress/ufocus/) is a lightweight distraction-free editor for the Mac.
 Its Markdown support and clean interface make it a perfect choice for quick prose writing.
 Even though it is simple, there are plenty of customization options to make it work and look just like you want it to.
 It’s a wonderful app if you don’t need live-preview. **(Mac)**
 - [MarkEdit](https://github.com/MarkEdit-app/MarkEdit) reminds me more of a code editor that supports Markdown syntax highlighting than a modern writing app, but it is excellent at being a “Markdown code editor”.
 Besides syntax highlighting, it  has keyboard shortcuts and toolbar commands to handle all your Markdown formatting needs.
-There is no inline live-preview, but there is an extension available that adds side-by-side preview.
-There is also builtin `pandoc` support to generate various formats, including PDF, HTML, and EPUB. **(Mac)**
+There is no inline live-preview, but you can click on certain elements to get a balloon pop-up that shows a rendered preview, and there is an extension available that adds side-by-side preview.
+MarkEdit also has builtin `pandoc` support to generate various output formats like PDF, HTML, and EPUB. **(Mac)**
 - [MarkText](https://github.com/marktext/marktext) is a cross–platform option that I probably would have included as one of my first choices due to its excellent live-preview and intuitive interface, but development seems to have stopped, so I question its longevity.
 MarkText looks like a clone of [Typora](https://typora.io) (a paid app), so if you like Typora, you may prefer the free MarkText instead.

 ## Markup Conversion/Publishing